PinePhone Pro

-The PinePhone Pro is a smartphone developed by Hong Kong-based computer manufacturer Pine64.
-The phone is the successor to the PinePhone released in 2019.
-The default operating system is Manjaro ARM, with Plasma Mobile as the user interface.
+The PinePhone Pro is a smartphone developed by Hong Kong–based computer manufacturer Pine64.
+The phone is the successor to the PinePhone released in 2020.
+The default operating system is Sailfish OS (previously Manjaro ARM, with Plasma Mobile as the user interface).
 The device is a developer platform with open hardware specifications but with unfinished software.
 The target group of the device is free and open-source software developers who will develop the software.
 The device was first shipped to developers in December 2021, and in February 2022 devices were made available to consumers.
+The PinePhone Pro was officially discontinued in August 2025, as it didn’t sell well enough to keep production going.

 Hardware

 The device is built on the Rockchip RK3399S system on a chip, which is a custom version of the stock RK3399, uniquely designed for the device.
 The processing power roughly compares to mid-range phones from 2016.
-The device has 4GB of ram, a 6" inch display, 13MP Sony IMX258 as the main camera, 8MP Omnivision OV8858 as front camera and has a user-replaceable 3000mAh Samsung J7-series battery.
+The device has 4 GB of LPDDR4 ram, a 6-inch display, 13 MP Sony IMX258 as the main camera, 8 MP Omnivision OV8858 as front camera and has a user-replaceable 3000 mAh Samsung J7-series battery.